 Summary

-LZ DX Contest 2025 combines an attractive format, clear rules, plenty of multipliers, and strong participation from Europe and the world.
+LZ long distance competition 2025 combines an attractive format, clear rules, plenty of multipliers, and strong participation from Europe and the world.
 Thanks to the generous scoring of LZ stations, it is a dynamic competition that is ideal for zone hunters and DXCC entities.

 Regardless of performance or experience, all radio amateurs can find challenge and fun in these contests.
 73!